Skip to main content

 Searching for the right teaching position in Milwaukee for the school year?

-Consider joining Teach For America (TFA).
-Whether you’re making a career change, have taught for years, or are just graduating from collect, TFA is a one-of-a-kind opportunity to make an impact in students’ lives and serve the Milwaukee community.
+Teach For America (TFA) could be a great option for you.
+Whether you’ve taught for several years, you’re making a career change into education, or just graduating from college, TFA is a unique opportunity to make an impact in students’ lives and serve communities in Milwaukee.

 Teach For America’s Approach